alexwlchan/alexwlchan.net/src/_articles/2022/2022-04-02-checking-with-curl.md

 ---
-layout: post
+layout: article
 date: 2022-04-02 08:44:29 +00:00
 title: Checking lots of URLs with curl
 summary: A bash script to check the HTTP status code of a bunch of URLs, for simple and portable uptime checking.
-tags:
-  - shell scripting
+topic: Shell scripting
-  - curl

 colors:
   index_light: "#073551"
   index_dark:  "#0ad1d1"
-old_syntax_highlighting: true
 ---

 I've been rejigging some stuff on the site recently -- moving the hosting, turning off my old web server, updating DNS records -- and I wanted a quick way to check I hadn't broken anything.